Populism: Ideational approaches

-The ideational approach defines populism as a "thin-centred ideology" that divides society into two antagonistic groups: "the pure people" and "the corrupt elite," and sees politics as an expression of the general will (volonté générale) of the people.
-It positions populism not as a comprehensive ideology but one that attaches itself to broader political movements like socialism, or conservatism.
+The ideational approach defines populism as a "thin-centred ideology" that divides society into two antagonistic groups: "the pure people" and "the corrupt elite", and sees politics as an expression of the general will (volonté générale) of the people.
+It positions populism not as a comprehensive ideology but one that attaches itself to broader political movements, like socialism or conservatism.
 Scholars like Cas Mudde and Cristóbal Rovira Kaltwasser emphasize that populism is moralistic rather than programmatic, promoting a binary worldview that resists compromise.
 This ideology is present across diverse political systems, is not limited to charismatic leadership, and can be employed flexibly to support a range of agendas on both the left and the right.

 According to ideational scholars, populism constructs "the people" as a virtuous and unified group, often with vague or shifting boundaries, allowing populist leaders to define inclusion or exclusion based on strategic goals.
 This group is seen as sovereign and historically grounded, whose common sense is viewed as superior to elite expertise or institutional knowledge.
 Conversely, "the elite" is portrayed as a homogeneous, corrupt force undermining the people's will.
 Depending on context, elites may be defined economically, politically, culturally, or even ethnically.
 The concept of the general will is presented in the ideational approach as central to populist rhetoric, aligning with a critique of representative democracy in favor of direct forms of decision-making such as referendums.
 This approach resonates with Rousseau's philosophical legacy, suggesting that only "the people" know what is best for society.

 Ideational scholars emphasize the ambivalent relationship between populism and democracy.
 While they note that not all populists are authoritarian and recognize that populism can help redeem liberal democracy from its shortcomings when operating in opposition—by mobilizing social groups who feel excluded from political decision-making processes and by raising awareness among socio-political elites of popular grievances—they generally contend that populism becomes inherently detrimental to pluralism once in power.
-By often claiming to represent the authentic will of the people, populists—particularly those aligned with right-wing movements—bypass or actively undermine liberal democratic institutions designed to safeguard minority rights, most notably the judiciary and the media, which are frequently portrayed as disconnected from the populace.
+By often claiming to represent the authentic will of the people, populists—particularly those aligned with right-wing movements—may facilitate executive power concentration and bypass or actively undermine liberal democratic institutions designed to safeguard minority rights, most notably the judiciary and the media, often portrayed as disconnected from the populace.
 This dynamic can be especially potent in contexts where the rule of law has weak institutional foundations, creating fertile ground for democratic backsliding.
 In such cases, populist governance may give rise to what philosopher John Stuart Mill termed the "tyranny of the majority."

 The ideational definition is not without criticism.
 Some argue that it proceeds deductively, establishing a definition in advance and then applying it to cases in a way that imposes rigid assumptions—such as moral dualism and the homogeneity of "the people"—that may not hold empirically in all contexts.
 Others caution that if broadly applied, the term risks becoming too vague, potentially encompassing most political discourse.